josh-works/josh-works.github.io/_pages/2020-04-10-turing-parent-prep.md

 permalink: particularly-well-prepared-for-turing-backend-program
 ---

+_This page started as [this gist](https://gist.github.com/josh-works/cd8fa78c21dcc6e40339fa73b39d0d69), and has now been updated a bit since that gist.
+Could still be worth inspecting._

-_this guide has resources that you won't find anywhere else, including **answers to the ruby exercises questions** and video walk-throughs that are not easily discoverable elsewhere.
+_This guide has resources that you won't find anywhere else, including **answers to the ruby exercises questions** and video walk-throughs that are not easily discoverable elsewhere.
 These things will all support your learning goals!_

 👋 and hello!